JohnnyJF10/TgaBuilder/README.md

 If you have any issues, please open a [GitHub Issue](https://github.com/JohnnyJF10/TgaBuilder/issues).

 ## To Do List:
-- Optimize the memory management during Classic TR level Import
-- Support **32 bpp pixel formates** for the destination panel as well

 - Fix bugs
 - Migrate from WPF to Win UI 3 or Avalonia